spencerc99/playhtml/README.md

 https://github.com/spencerc99/playhtml/assets/14796580/00e84e15-2c1c-4b4b-8e15-2af22f39db7a

+If you enjoy this, please consider [sponsoring the project or sending a small donation](https://github.com/sponsors/spencerc99).
+This helps ensure that the library is maintained and improved over time and funds the hosting costs for the syncing and persistence services.

 ## Usage

 To use this library, you can import the library and the associated styles from a CDN (in this case we will use [unpkg.com](https://unpkg.com)).
 Please make sure to do this after all the HTML elements on the page and ensure that the HTML elements you are "magic-ifying" have an `id` set.